kostasgalexiou/ResynPy/README.md

                         Keep individual pairs that have a percentage of AA or BB combinations that is lower than the argument value.
 [Default: 0.1]
   --hetero FLOAT        Keep individuals that have a heterozygosity lower than the argument value.
 [Default: 0.5] --fig_prefix STR      Prefix to be used for the .png and .pdf figure, showing the genotype profiles of the 10 pairs with the highest score.
 [Default: top10_selected_pairs]
-  --vcf VCF FILE        Full path of the VCF file for the line, for which the ROH regions will be detected.
+  --vcf VCF FILE        Full path of the VCF file for the line, for which the ROH regions will be detected (.vcf.gz compressed files are also accepted).

 ```
+- Example data provided in the repository:

+   - `SDmarkers.tab`: markers file
+   - `SD_F2data.tab`: genotyping file
+   - `SD.vcf.gz`: VCF file with SNP data of the elite line

 ### Pairwise comparison

 During this process the genotypic profile of each individual is compared with the corresponding profile of the rest of the individuals in the segregating population.
 Each pair of genotypes in a specific marker has a score assigned to it.
 Scores for each combination of genotypes is provided in the file `scores_default.tab`.
 The user can also provide a tab-delimited file with different scores (see below).
 Every time a comparison is made, the pipeline outputs the sum of the genotype-specific scores for the pair of individuals analyzed and the process is completed when all the possible one-way pairwise comparisons are made.
 For this type of analysis the user must provide a file with the genotyping data (`--genos`) and a file with markers information (`--markers`) (see below).
 The pipeline considers that genotyping data are phased.
 If data are not phased then the user should declare it by using the argument `--not_phased`.

-- Example data provided in the repository:

-   - SDmarkers.tab: markers file
-   - SD_F2data.tab: genotyping file

-- Example of command:
+- Example command:

    ```
-   python ResynPy.py --genos SD_F2data.tab --markers SDmarkers.tab --results_dir SD_results --filter_invariable 0.1 --hetero 0.4
+   python3 ResynPy.py --genos SD_F2data.tab --markers SDmarkers.tab --results_dir SD_results --filter_invariable 0.1 --hetero 0.4
    ```

 #### Input data